- Devices on different networks

 Common Causes

-- Apple TV and source device are on different WiFi networks
+- Devices on different networks

-- AirPlay is restricted or turned off on the Apple TV
+- AirPlay disabled/restricted on the Apple TV

-- Apple TV has AirPlay access set to require a password or same network
+- AirPlay access set to restrict

 Most fixes happen in the first 3 steps.